A Student's Guide to Manchester

 Studying in Greater Manchester means that you're never too far away from some of the best food, drink, entertainment and culture.
 With Manchester city centre on your doorstep, and easily accessible with First Greater Manchester buses, you'll never be bored while living and studying here.

 We asked local student Hatty for an insider's guide to some of the top student places to go across Manchester; from popular vegan hotspots and the unique bars and cafes of the Northern Quarter and Gay Village to the best live music venues.
-There's something to suit all tastes and you'll find it all on our Manchester & Salford bus map and our new interactive map will help you plan how to get there!
+There's something to suit all tastes and you'll find it all on our Manchester & Salford bus map - to help you plan how to get there!

 Student review by: Hatty